annopohjala/syadmin-homework/README.md

     terraform apply ".terraform/tf-plan.out"

-You should see an URL to test the ApiGW endpoint
+You should see an URL from Terraform console output to test the ApiGW endpoint

     curl -X GET http://localstack:4566/restapis/d6ww3oe8ml/test/_user_request_/ -vv

-And the API will reply `Cheers from AWS Lambda!!`.
+Run the cURL and the API will reply `Cheers from AWS Lambda!!`.

 Now you can proceed to the task.